 Still relative newcomers to digital media, Blue Sky Boomers are becoming increasingly comfortable with the Internet.
 The majority has a desktop computer at home, and they use the Web like a virtual library, visiting sites for information on subjects that are near to their hearts: cars, cruises, fishing and medical information.
 They also go online for business purposes, including banking, trading stocks and shopping.
 Though they're not completely comfortable with new technology - they're more likely to go online using dial-up access than a wireless connection or a mobile phone - they've made gunbroker.com, ebaymotors.com, seniorpeoplemeet.com and theanimalrescuesite.com some of their favorite sites."

 As you can see, the main information you get is age of the household, how big it is, how much they make, how well educated, their type of job, stage of life, and where they are located.
-This tale is seasoned with aspects of their political, community, digital and, most important of all, retail life.
+This tale is seasoned with aspects of their political, community, digital and, most important to consumer-oriented audiences, their retail life.

 Mosaic Segment density is a NEW Data List we have for our Mosaic USA lifestyle customers.